Work About Process Blog Contact

 If the insert fails for any reason, the action returns a friendly error message and the form shows it to the user.
 If it succeeds, the form is replaced with a small thank you message.

 The form uses Astro’s built-in support for actions with form submissions.
-By setting the form’s action attribute to actions.contactForm and using method="POST", the form works with progressive enhancement — no client-side JavaScript required.
+By setting the form’s action attribute to actions.contactForm and using method="POST", it works as a plain HTML POST—no client-side JavaScript required.
 Validation errors are rendered server-side using Astro.getActionResult() and isInputError().

 ---